SysBioChalmers/Human-GEM/data/testResults/README.md

 tasks (`SU` substrate utilization, `BS` biosynthesis, `IC` internal conversions).
-Genes essential only for a capability task, such as the ETF complex for beta-oxidation, are therefore counted as false positives against a proliferation screen. `gradedEssentiality.py` analyses that scoping: it reports the task categories behind every call together with a continuous biomass growth ratio, and scores both against Hart.
-It is run manually and its output is not committed here.
-See issue #1076.
+Genes essential only for a capability task, such as the ETF complex for beta-oxidation, are therefore counted as false positives against a proliferation screen. `gradedEssentiality.py` reports the task categories behind every call together with a continuous biomass growth ratio, and scores both against Hart, so the two kinds of essentiality stay separable.
+The summary reports the all-task and the viability-only MCC side by side, plus the threshold-free AUROC/AUPRC of the growth ratio against the Hart Bayes Factors.
+See issue
+#1076.

 ## 3. Files in this folder